PatrickOjiambo/barter/README.md

 # barter
-Trade an NFT for another between peers
+Trade an NFT for another between peers.
+All on Poseidon's portals.